-Finding a publisher of a website shouldn’t be too difficult.
-Most reputed websites clearly mention the name of the company and the author of the content on each of their pages.
+Finding a publisher of a website involves looking at the right places on a website.
+Most reputed websites clearly mention the name of the publishing organisation in the footer and the author of the content towards the end of the article on each of their pages.

 If it’s not immediately clear, there are certain places that you can explore to establish the publisher of a website.
 You can also make use of certain website tools to research other details of the website publisher and also find out the owner of the website.

 In this guide, we will look at some of the methods that you can use to find the publisher of a website you are interested in.